ptglynn/PaloAltoNetworks/Azure-Any-Port-MD-Budapest/README.md

 https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-standard-overview#preview-sign-up

-It is assumed that bootstrapping will be used to configure the firewalls.
-The file bootstrap.xml is used as the config for both firewalls.
-Licensing the firewalls as part of the bootstrap process is optionsal.
+The template is configured to bootstrap the firewalls and use the file bootstrap.xml may be used as the configuration file for both devices.
+Please refer to the PANOS 8.1 New Features Guide for information on creating a bootstrap package for use with this template.

 This template deploys a firewall sandwich environment that includes: